open-telemetry/build-tools/semantic-conventions/syntax.md

 - `name`, conditionally required string.
 The name of the event.
   If not specified, the `prefix` is used.
 If `prefix` is empty (or unspecified), `name` is required.

+#### Attribute group semantic convention

+Attribute group (`attribute_group` type) defines a set of attributes that can be declared once and referenced by semantic conventions for different signals, for example spans and logs.
+Attribute groups don't have any specific fields and follow the general `semconv` semantics.

 ### Attributes